 Did You Know?

-Domestic abuse is covered under the federal Family and Medical Leave Act (FMLA).
+Domestic abuse is covered under the federal Family and Medical Leave Act (FMLA) if you are experiencing a medical condition as a result of domestic violence.
+For example, if you must spend time in the hospital for an injury from a domestic violence incident, or you are in treatment for a mental health condition resulting from your experiences, you may be eligible for FMLA coverage.
 This means you may have the option to take paid time off from work as a result of a domestic violence situation.
 Ask your HR department to learn more about this policy and to determine if you’re eligible.

 How to Help a Domestic Violence Victim

-- Keep an eye out for warning signs.
 Not all domestic violence is physical abuse, so you may never see any physical signs.
 It can often take the form of emotional manipulation or verbal abuse.
-In any case, victims usually become more withdrawn or less vocal, may seem suddenly nervous when the topic of their partner arises in conversation and may miss work or bow out of social events.
+In any case, those living in an abusive relationship usually become more withdrawn or less vocal, may seem suddenly nervous when the topic of their partner arises in conversation, and may miss work or bow out of social events.

-- Ask if they’re being abused.
 This will not be an easy conversation, but your loved one needs to know they have someone they can trust.
 You can start by expressing your concern with a statement like, “I am worried about your safety.”
 Be prepared for them to be upset with you, as they may still be in denial.
-Let them know that the abuse is not their fault, and that they’re not crazy or responsible for their situation.
-Withhold negative comments about their abuser, as this may make the victim defensive.
+Let them know that the abuse is not their fault and that they’re not crazy or responsible for their situation.
+Withhold negative comments about their abuser, as this may make the victim become defensive.
 Above all, listen to what they have to say.

-- Be a source of encouragement.
 Tell your loved one to make a detailed account of any abuse, documenting it to the best of their ability.
 Encourage them to seek medical treatment if it’s needed.
 You can also offer to drive them to counseling sessions or to a shelter.
-In addition, many victims of domestic violence have extremely low self-esteem, and believe that they deserve their abuse.
+In addition, many victims of domestic violence have extremely low self-esteem and believe that they deserve their abuse.
 Even if they don’t want to hear it, reassure your friend or family member that they are smart, brave and strong, and remind them of all the reasons you love them.